Department of Justice is now the Department of Communities and Justice. Find out more >

 Please note that stamps are not available for purchase through JP Online.
 Many JPs buy a stamp to save time writing certain information, such as their full name and JP regsitration number, however stamps are not a requirement to perform JP services.

-A refund can be approved if there has been an error made by the Department of Justice when processing a purchase.
+A refund can be approved if there has been an error made by the Department of Communities and Justice when processing a purchase.

 Refunds are not issued if the client has changed their mind or if the purchase is no longer required.
 Refunds are also not issued if the client has provided incorrect information, including an incorrect mailing address, to the Department when making their purchase.